AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/releasenotes/acrobatsignreleasenotes.md

         <tr>
             <td>June</td>
             <td>
                 AGREEMENT_EXPIRATION_UPDATED (API only): A new webhook event provides notification updates for an agreement’s expiration time.
-It can only be subscribed to via the <span style="color: red;">POST /webhooks</span> API call.
+It can only be subscribed to via the <span style="color: #e74c3c;">POST /webhooks</span> API call.
             </td>
         </tr>
         <tr>